jelurida-dev/app-ledger-ardor-main/README.md

 1. Install the debug firmware (see the [Ledger Developer Portal](https://developers.ledger.com/))
 2. Build with `DEBUG=1` (`make DEBUG=1`) - make sure not to commit builds or CI configs with it enabled; the guidelines-enforcer CI rejects it
-3. Execute `make clean` and then `make DEBUG=1 load` to generate the source code for all the PRINTF statements
+3. Execute `make clean` and then build and load with `DEBUG=1` (see "Loading onto a physical device") to generate the source code for all the PRINTF statements

 ### Switch Between Target Builds